 The evolution of American food culture is examined from a historical, contemporary, economic, political and scientific survey of ethnic groups in America, including Native Americans, European Americans, African Americans, Asian Americans, and Latinos.
 Immigration, enculturation, acculturation, religion, food availability, food preference, food behavior, food preparation, food beliefs and food-related gender roles are considered.
 These factors are compared and contrasted across the ethnic groups and regions in America.
 The impact of "Americanization" on ethnic cuisines and impact of ethnic cuisines on the American economy are explored.
-Current research on the health- and nutrition-related implications on ethnic groups' food choices/practices is reviewed
+Current research on the health- and nutrition-related implications on ethnic groups' food choices/practices is reviewed.

-2811 11:15a-2:20p W Gonzalez C L ONLINE-E Arrange-6.5 Hours Gonzalez C L Above section 2812 meets for 8 weeks, Aug 30 to Oct 22, and is a Distance Education course conducted over the Internet.
+- 770 Arrange-6.5 Hours ONLINE-E Gonzalez C L Above section 2770 meets for 8 weeks, Aug 29 to Oct 21, and is a hybrid class taught on campus and online via the Internet.
+For additional information, go to smconline.org (schedule of classes). - 2771 Arrange-6.5 Hours ONLINE-E Gonzalez C L Above section 2771 meets for 8 weeks, Oct 24 to Dec 16, and is a Distance Education course conducted over the Internet.
 For additional information, go to smconline.org (schedule of classes).